 Bob Shepherd is an SAS veteran and co-author of three books with journalist Patricia Sabga.
 Their first collaboration, The Circuit, was a Sunday Times Top Ten bestseller.
 They’ve also written two critically acclaimed novels; The Infidel and The Good Jihadist.

-During his nearly twenty years of service with 22 SAS Regiment, Bob participated in the Dhofar campaign, the Iranian Embassy siege in London, The Falklands War, the first Gulf War and the Bosnia war.
-He left the Regiment in 1994 as a Warrant Officer and went to work on the international security circuit as an adviser to media, diplomats and VIPs.
+During his nearly twenty years of service with 22 SAS Regiment, Bob participated in the Dhofar campaign, Oman, the Iranian Embassy siege in London, The Falklands War, the first Gulf War and the Bosnia war.
+He left the Regiment in 1994 as a Warrant Officer and went to work on the international security circuit as an adviser to media, diplomats, VIPs and others.

 Bob’s work in the private sector has taken him to some of the most volatile places on earth including The Balkans, Palestine, Afghanistan, Iraq, Pakistan and Saudi Arabia.
 He is a regular media commentator on security issues and geopolitics, and has appeared on CNN International, BBC One, BBC World, BBC Radio and SKY News.
 He has also authored several articles in newspapers and magazines.

 In addition to writing and lecturing, Bob continues to advise individuals operating in hostile environments.